zshakirova/cse15l-lab-reports/Labreport5.md

 Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.

-I just tried running, there were no other commands in the terminal before I wrote javac Calc.java
+I just tried running, there were no other commands in the terminal before I wrote javac Calc.java<enter> java Calc

 ![Image](first.png)
 Responce of TA: